boolean-uk/ask-boolean/README.md

 A good question to ask a teacher: “I’m stuck on xyz.
 I've identified these information sources as resources.
 Am I missing anything?” "is abc a good resource?"

 ### Examples
-Bad: No identified!
+Bad: None identified!
 Good: A good list of tools and resources!

 # 3. Create a query
 Questions are your main tool to get information.
 Questions are fantastic, amazing, and you should spend a lot of time asking questions and thinking about getting better at creating questions!
+This is another skill we can improve!

 ### Outcome
-A question you can ask a teacher, a search term to look up in documentation, a query you can google
+A question you can ask a teacher, a useful print statement to add to your code, a search term to look up in documentation, a query you can google

+### Process for research
+1. Identify key words.
+2. Identify broader context (eg language, skill, concept)
+3. Put them together

-### Process
+### Process for visibility
-1. Forming the query is tough!
-2. Create a good question
+1. Identify the last place in your program that worked as expected
+2. Identify what information you need to reason better about your program
+3. add at least 1 print statement appropriately (eg above the erroring line), interrogating a variable, operation, return value, function call.

 ### To improve
-A good process-oriented question to ask a teacher: “I’m stuck.
+A good process-oriented question to ask a teacher:
+- “I’m stuck.
 Abc are the things I’ve noted.
 I’ve searched for information about xyz with “a search query”.
 What query would you have searched for?
+- I've added print statements to get visibility at these points in my program, where else could I get better visibility?

 ### Examples
+Bad: classes
+Good: create instance of a class using new keyword in JS

+Bad: classes
+Good: how does encapsulation in JS work using classes

-Bad:
+Bad: npm not working
-Good:
+Good: [copy error message from terminal output from running npm command]

+Bad: No print statements added to code
+Good: A series of print statements with descriptions that interrogate your program at intentional points to give you useful visibility.

 #4.
 Query the available resources one at a time to get information.
 **Process**
     1. internal/external documentation (20mins)
-        - , videos, blogs, articles
+        documentation , videos, blogs, articles -> if it's searchable, jump to your chosen keywords and read above and below.
+If the video has timestamps, jump to the relevant section.
+Watch at 2x speed until content becomes relevant.
+Focus ruthlessly on your keywords - not much else is important right now.
+Write down information that seems relevant.
+It's possible to use this new information and repeat from Step 3 to narrow in on what you need.
     2. Peers (10mins)
     3. experts (raise a support ticket)